List of The Critic characters: Jay Sherman

 In the second season, Jay's character was given a renovation.
 He received a rounder head, bigger pupils for his eyes and a warmer personality.
 He also begins a long-term relationship with Alice Tompkins, a Tennessee woman living in New York whom Jay meets on the street and later hires as his personal assistant.

-In the opening sequence for every episode, Jay is awakened by a disquieting phone call or radio news brief.
+In the opening sequence for every episode, Jay is awakened in the morning by a disquieting phone call or radio news brief.
+The sequence ends at night with him watching the day's Coming Attractions episode at home, then turning off the television and going to sleep.
 At the end, he is seen sitting in a movie theater, eating popcorn and drinking soda as the closing credits are shown on the screen.
-When the credits end, an usher approaches and says, "Excuse me sir, the show's over."
+When the credits end, an usher approaches and says, "Excuse me, sir, the show's over."
 Jay then delivers one of the following four responses: